maituoy/11785-FGVC/README.md

 # 11785-FGVC
-Repo for the course project of 11785 Introduction to Deep Learning
+Repo for the course project of 11785 Introduction to Deep Learning.

 ## Usage